Need an Internship? Students, you can find an internship for yourself!

 Students majoring in Information Science & eSociety are not requried to complete an Internship for the degree but are strongly encouraged to seek out Internship experiences.
-(The LEAP program at Career Services can help oversee a non-credit internship and ensure you receive an engaged learning notation on your transcript.
+The LEAP program at Career Services can help oversee a non-credit internship and ensure you receive an engaged learning notation on your transcript.
 In addition, eSociety students interested in university credit for an internship can consider applying for credit through the SBS Internship Program.

 How do I receive ISTA 493 credit for my Internship?

 To receive ISTA 493 credit for an internship, students must secure an internship and Site Supervisor.
 A Site Supervisor will oversee a student's internship, evaluate the student's work, and verify the student has completed the required number of Internship hours.(For more information on Site Supervisors, please see "Additional Information for Site Supervisors", linked at the bottom of this page).

 After securing an internship and Site Supervisor, students must complete an Internship Applicaiton form (form linked at this bottom of this page).
 Please read the the following information for details on the application process!

 Ready to begin?
 Read ALL of the information on this page and the linked forms with your Site Supervisor.